hsanjuan/go-nfctype4/README.md

 The implementation acts as an NFC Forum Device (an entity that can read and write NFC Forum Tags).
 For such. it provides a `Device` type which can `Read`, `Update` and `Format` NFC tags.

 The module and submodules contain all the pieces to impelment software-based NFC Type 4 Tags as well.
 For more information about this check the documentation.
+You can also check out this [snippet](https://gitlab.com/snippets/18718) showing how this is done using the static tag implementation provided.

 nfctype4-tool
 -------------